The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 And they repealed the law.

-So if you have things like increased, you see this in Colorado, right?
+So if you have things like increased, you see something on what, Colorado, right?

-If you have this kind of gang take over department building and you have a community where everyone's armed and everyone has a sense of community, very quickly, it's going to have to be, someone's going to have to be violent at some point.
+If you have this kind of gang take over an apartment building and you have a community where everyone's armed and everyone has this sense of community, very quickly, it's going to have to be, someone's going to have to be violent at some point.

 Right now, it's just kind of the cops are going to come in.